 Vitamin D is essential for healthy bone growth and development.
 A lack of vitamin D can lead to a disease called rickets, where the bones become soft and flexible.
 Our bodies make vitamin D when we expose our skin to summer sunlight; however, we don’t often get enough sun here in the UK to make as much vitamin D as we need.
 That's why the government recommends that most children under the age of 4 take a supplement containing vitamin D to make sure they are getting enough.

-For babies under six months of age, the recommended daily intake of vitamin D is 8.5ug/day; for babies over six months it is 7ug/day.
+A ‘safe intake’ of 8.5-10ug/day is recommended for infants from 0-1 year of age, and 10ug/day for 1-4 year olds.
+Children who are fully formula fed do not need a vitamin D supplement until they are having less than around 500mls formula a day.
 Most pharmacies carry vitamin drops which contain vitamin D, or you can get them on the Healthy Start scheme.
 (Formula-fed babies won’t need vitamin drops until their milk intake drops below 500ml a day, as formula milk already contains vitamin D.)

 Follow-on and growing up milks can provide a valuable source of vitamin D for babies and young children over six months of age who have started weaning; another way to make sure your little one gets enough D is to let the sun shine on their arms and face for thirty minutes (though not at mid-day or in a hot climate; this should never lead to burning or tanning).